killermann/samuel-killermann-curriculum-vitae/content/work/i-heart-singular-they.md

 link: "http://iheartsingularthey.com"
 color: "#ed145b"
 tags: ["Social Justice", "Gender", "Activism"]
-skills: ["Illustrator", "Author", "Website Developer", "Animator"]
+skills: ["Illustrator", "Author", "Coder", "Animator"]
 ---

 This adorable, shareable, and oh-so-subtly-activist love poem was inspired by Everyone in the 90s’ experience in high school.